uwblueprint/C4K/service_provider_data.md

 ```

 ### Client Total, Staff Total
 These counts should be integers.
+If the service provider has several counts for different services, sum them all.
+There's no need to distinguish between general clients and youth clients.
 Comments about the totals should be put in the `notes` column.

-TODO: how do we count clients served if the org provides multiple counts for multiple services
-TODO: how do we distinguish between youth clients and general clients

 ```
 70              # good